sakaki-/gentoo-on-rpi-64bit/README.md

 You don't need to read the following notes to use the image, but they may help you better understand what is going on!

 * For simplicity, the image uses a single `ext4` root partition (includes `/home`), which [by default](#morespace) will be auto-resized to fill all remaining free space on the microSD card on first boot.
-Also, to allow large packages (such as `gcc`) to be built from source without running out of memory, a 512 MiB swapfile has been set up at `/var/cache/swap/swap1`.
+Also, to allow large packages (such as `gcc`) to be built from source without running out of memory, a 128 MiB swapfile has been set up at `/var/cache/swap/swap1`, and on first boot this will be auto-expanded to 1,024 MiB, free space permitting (by [this service](https://github.com/sakaki-/rpi3-overlay/tree/master/sys-apps/rpi3-expand-swap)).
 Feel free to modify this configuration as desired (for example, you can significantly improve performance under load by setting up a dedicated swap device on a separate bus from the system's rootfs; for details, please see [this short tutorial](https://github.com/sakaki-/gentoo-on-rpi3-64bit/wiki/Improve-Swap-Perfomance-on-your-RPi3)).
-Note that `bcmrpi3_defconfig` does _not_ currently set `CONFIG_ZSWAP`).
-   > Incidentally, it *is* possible to get the Pi 3 to boot from a USB drive (no microSD card required); see for example [these instructions](http://www.makeuseof.com/tag/make-raspberry-pi-3-boot-usb/).
-However, try this at your own risk!
+   > Incidentally, it *is* possible to get an RPi3 Model B to boot from a USB drive (no microSD card required); see for example [these instructions](http://www.makeuseof.com/tag/make-raspberry-pi-3-boot-usb/) (try at your own risk!), and furthermore the RPi3 Model B+ can boot a USB-written image _without_ modification, as it has the necessary OTP fuses factory-set.
 Alternatively, you can retain `/boot` on the microSD card, but use a USB drive for the system root (remember to modify `/boot/cmdline.txt` and `/etc/fstab` accordingly, if you choose to go this route).

+* As of version 1.3.0 of the image, the [`zswap`](https://en.wikipedia.org/wiki/Zswap) in-memory transparent compressing swap cache is in use.
+Under most normal workloads, this should improve responsiveness when the system starts to run out of memory, by intercepting swapped-out memory pages, compressing them, and storing them in a dynamic RAM buffer instead.
+The `rpi3-zswap` service may be viewed [here](https://github.com/sakaki-/rpi3-overlay/tree/master/sys-apps/rpi3-zswap), and configured via [`/etc/conf.d/rpi3-zswap`](https://github.com/sakaki-/rpi3-overlay/blob/master/sys-apps/rpi3-zswap/files/conf.d_rpi3-zswap-1).

 * Because the Pi has no battery-backed real time clock (RTC), I have used the `swclock` (rather than the more usual `hwclock`) OpenRC boot service on the image - this simply sets the clock on boot to the recorded last shutdown time.
 An NTP client, `chronyd`, is also configured, and this will set the correct time as soon as a valid network connection is established.
    > Note that this may cause a large jump in the time when it syncs, which in turn will make the screensaver lock come on.
 Not a major problem, but something to be aware of, as it can be quite odd to boot up, log in, and have your screen almost immediately lock!
 For this reason, the `demouser` account on the image has the screensaver disabled by default.